 Quick Hypnotic Technique Example for Pain Reduction

 Imagine you are walking up a hill.
 As you walk up this hill you are getting higher and higher in elevation.

 The landscape is changing as you get high up the hill and soon you begin to see snow under the bushes and besides the trees.

 As you keep going higher there is more and more snow until you see a beautiful snowbank that has just been waiting for you to arrive.
 You put your hand into the snow up to your wrist.
-You can feel the cold at first, but very soon you feel the coldness begin to disappear and a numbness in your hand.
-When you hand is so numb that you can’t feel any discomfort when you pinch the skin, imagine you can put a glove on to keep the cold feeling in your hand.
+You can feel the cold at first, but very soon you feel the coldness begin to disappear and numbness in your hand.
+When your hand is so numb that you can’t feel any discomfort when you pinch the skin, imagine you can put a glove on to keep the cold feeling in your hand.
 You walk back down the hill and return to your own space.